nodejs/i18n/content/v10.x/en-US/doc/guides/updating-root-certs.md

 # Updating the Root Certificates

 Node.js contains a compiled-in set of root certificates used as trust anchors for TLS certificate validation.

 The certificates come from Mozilla, specifically NSS's `certdata.txt` file.

 The PEM encodings of the certificates are converted to C strings, and committed in `src/node_root_certs.h`.

 ## When to update

-Root certificates should be updated sometime after Mozilla makes an NSS release, check the [NSS release schedule](https://wiki.mozilla.org/NSS:Release_Versions).
+Root certificates should be updated sometime after Mozilla makes an NSS release, check the [NSS release schedule][].

 ## Process

 Commands assume that the current working directory is the root of a checkout of the nodejs/node repository.

 1. Find NSS metadata for update.

-The latest released NSS version, release date, Firefox version, and Firefox release date can be found in the [NSS release schedule](https://wiki.mozilla.org/NSS:Release_Versions).
+The latest released NSS version, release date, Firefox version, and Firefox release date can be found in the [NSS release schedule][].

-The tag to fetch `certdata.txt` from is found by looking for the release version in the [tag list](https://hg.mozilla.org/projects/nss/tags).
+The tag to fetch `certdata.txt` from is found by looking for the release version in the [tag list][].

 2. Update `certdata.txt` from the NSS release tag.